Alluvial plain

 Floodplain (centre) within the alluvial plain of the Waimakariri River, New Zealand (part of the Canterbury Plains).

 A small, incised alluvial plain from Red Rock Canyon State Park (California).

 An alluvial plain is a plain (an essentially flat landform) created by the deposition of sediment over a long period by one or more rivers coming from highland regions, from which alluvial soil forms.
 A floodplain is part of the process, being the smaller area over which the rivers flood at a particular time.
 In contrast, the alluvial plain is the larger area representing the region over which the floodplains have shifted over geological time.

 As the highlands erode due to weathering and water flow, the sediment from the hills is transported to the lower plain.
 Various creeks will carry the water further to a river, lake, bay, or ocean.
 As the sediments are deposited during flood conditions in the floodplain of a creek, the elevation of the floodplain will be raised.
 As this reduces the channel floodwater capacity, the creek will, over time, seek new, lower paths, forming a meander (a curved path).
 The leftover higher locations, typically natural levees at the margins of the flood channel, will be eroded by lateral stream erosion, local rainfall, and possibly wind transport if the climate is arid and does not support soil-holding grasses.
 These processes, over geologic time, will form the plain, a region with little relief (local changes in elevation) yet with a constant but slight slope.

 The Glossary of Landform and Geologic Terms, maintained by the United States National Cooperative Soil Survey (NCSS), defines an "alluvial plain" as "a large assemblage of fluvial landforms (braided streams, terraces, etc.) that form a low gradient, regional ramps along the flanks of mountains and extend great distances from their sources (e.g., High Plains of North America)".
 Use of "alluvial plain" as a general, informal term for a broad flood plain or a low-gradient delta is explicitly discouraged.
 The NCSS glossary instead suggests "flood plain".

 Alluvial plains have similar traits to a river delta; however, the river delta will flow into a larger body of water.
 Alluvial plains generally don't have this.

+Commonly, alluvial plains are fertile as they are continually replenished by new deposits.